-2.5 Comparison of cyclists with other transport modes
+3.5 Comparison of cyclists with other transport modes

-The Figure below shows the total number of fatalities in road crashes involving particular modes of transport over the period 2010-2019.
+The Figure below shows the total number of fatalities in road crashes involving particular modes of transport over the period 2011-2020.
 Not only are fatalities by transport mode counted, but also the other party killed in the crash by respective mode of transport (e.g. in car crashes, both the car occupants and the other parties killed are counted).

-The Figure below shows that the number of fatalities in pedestrian crashes has decreased to the same extent as the total number of fatalities.
-Compared to other vulnerable road users, the trend is worse for pedestrians than for mopeds but better than for motorcyclists and for cyclists.
+The Figure below shows that, compared to other vulnerable road users, the trend is worse for pedestrians than for mopeds but better than for motorcyclists and for cyclists.